BWeng20/ruFSM/README.md

 The Tracer can be replaced by the client by settings the instance to some other implementation or configured to print only specific information.
 The Tracer itself has different flasg to control what is traces, see Enum Trace for details.

 The used log level of crate "log" can be controlled by environment variable "RUST_LOG", e.g. "RUST_LOG=debug".
+Tr

 ### Testing